All Case Files

 What it reveals about how Janam thinks

-Wrote the verbal positioning — “Strategic Innovator” — before drawing a single visual.
+Wrote the positioning ('Strategic Innovator') before drawing a single visual.

-Janam writes rules sales, marketing and support can execute without him in the room.
+Writes rules sales, marketing, and support can execute without him in the room.
 Brand systems should outlast their author.

-Picked Pieta as display — a wide Dutch-lineage sans — not the default geometric sans every pharma SaaS uses.
-Tested it on a 10-inch industrial tablet and a 60-page audit PDF before signing off.
+Picked Pieta (a wide Dutch-lineage sans) and tested it on a 10-inch industrial tablet and a 60-page audit PDF before signing off.

-Type choice is positioning, and positioning has to survive the worst surface it’ll appear on.
-Janam picks type for the gloves-and-PPE shopfloor first, the keynote slide last.
+Type choice is positioning, and positioning has to survive the worst surface it'll appear on.
+Picks for the gloves-and-PPE shopfloor first, the keynote last.

 Anchored the system on Leucine Blue (#3374FE) and derived everything else.

-Drew safe-space, placement and misuse rules in the same week as the logo — not after it shipped.
+Drew safe-space, placement, and misuse rules the same week as the logo.

-Produced 15+ touchpoints — signage, stationery, merch, trade booths, business cards, IDs — alongside the brand book, not after it.
+Produced 15+ touchpoints alongside the brand book, not after it.

-Janam thinks across digital and physical surfaces and ships them as part of the book launch.
-Brand books that arrive as a PDF die on a shared drive; ones that arrive with a mug, a standee and a card stay alive.
+Ships across digital and physical as part of the launch.
+Brand books that arrive as a PDF on a shared drive die; ones that arrive with a mug, a standee, and a card stay alive.

-Stayed out of MES and CLEEN product UI in this case study.
-The brand informs them; I didn’t redesign them under the brand mandate.
+Stayed out of MES and CLEEN product UI in this work.

-Janam draws scope lines explicitly.
-Product UI is its own multi-year effort with a separate team — covered in the MES and CLEEN case studies.
+Draws scope lines explicitly.
+Product UI is a separate multi-year effort with a separate team.
 Honest scope is a hiring signal.

 A brand book is only as credible as the surfaces it survives on.